2nd Annual IG Leadership Summit: San Diego March 30 & 31, 2023

 The Certified Information Governance Officers (CIGO) Association is an international certifying organization for IG professionals.
 After the Covid-19 outbreak, industry leaders saw the need for a 100% online IG training and certification testing program.

 Also, there was a need to establish a series of certifications in specialty areas that go beyond a basic IG certification.
-So we have created not only the CIGO™ certification but also special additional certifications in vertical markets, as well as IG sub-disciplines like Privacy and Information Security.
+So we have created not only the CIGO™ certification but also the CIGO/AI certification, which is timely and practical, leveraging proven Information Governance models and Best Practices.
 And we'll continue to add to our offerings with coming certifications in additional areas of IG.

-CIGO Association's mission is to develop and administer the professional certification of IG Officers and Managers, which includes our series of challenging and comprehensive examinations and certification maintenance program.
+CIGO Association's mission is to develop and administer the professional certification of IG Officers and Managers, which includes our series of challenging and comprehensive examinations and certification maintenance program, as well as our mentoring program, which distinguishes us from most others.
 CIGOA serves as the certifying body for IG professionals globally.

 CIGOA's members may obtain specialty designations, or simply maintain the generalist CIGO™ certification.
-Those coming designations include CIGO/L (Legal), CIGO/H (Healthcare), CIGO/P (Data Privacy), and CIGO/S (Information Security), and CIGO/A (Analytics).
-We will add specialty designations to grow the field of IG, serve the IG community, and reflect the special skill sets of our members.
+Those wanting to get up to speed on AI Governance now have the CIGO/AI training, mentoring, and certification program as a strong option- extending the principles and Best Practices of IG into AI Governance.
+We will continue to add specialty designations to grow the field of IG, serve the IG community, and reflect the special skill sets of our members.

 Industry surveys continue to show a strong correlation and value proposition for IG professionals who achieve the CIGO™ designation.
 The candidate’s belief that this esteemed credential will provide for enhanced professionalism and personal growth is a significant factor in the overall decision to become a CIGO™.
 The IG knowledge gained through the certification examination preparation process, and elevation of confidence that is achieved as a result of mastering related competencies, is directly related to the CIGO's ability to be successful in higher-level IG positions with attractive salaries.